 Our board of directors is comprised of a carefully selected group of individuals who come from a variety of education and employment backgrounds.
-Board members are chosen based on the perspective and talents they can contribute, and are charged with the responsibility of acting as the governing body of Creative Options Regina (COR) to ensure the organization’s philosophy, goals, mission and vision are met.
+The board of directors is chosen based on the perspective and talents they can contribute, and are charged with the responsibility of acting as the governing body of Creative Options Regina (COR).The board of directors ensures that the organization’s philosophy, goals, mission and vision are met.